-The Government recently consulted on proposed amendments to the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health.
+The Government is amending the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NESCS) and the Hazardous Activities and Industries List (HAIL).
 This page has information on the proposed amendments.

 Purpose of the proposed amendments

-The purpose of the proposed amendments is to deliver more effectively on the policy intent of the NESCS which is ‘to ensure that land affected by contaminants in soil is appropriately identified and assessed at the time of being developed and if necessary remediated, or the contaminants contained to make the land safe for human use.’
+The overall objective of the amendments is to ensure the NESCS is better targeted to reduce risks to human health.
+This is ‘to ensure that land affected by contaminants in soil is appropriately identified and assessed at the time of being developed and if necessary remediated, or the contaminants contained to make the land safe for human use.’

 - Hazardous Activities and Industries List (HAIL)